 Work alongside the employee, this could be a more experienced employee, yourself or an external trainer.
 Working together the experienced person can easily see where someone is struggling and needs a little more guidance.
 Quickly provide that guidance.
 If you are able, providing a buddy to work alongside at the beginning may be a good way to assess and help build the confidence of your new employee before they work independently.
 This will also give you a chance to show your new employee the standards you expect from them all the time.

 How you choose to assess your employee will depend on a number of factors and you should consider carefully what will work best for you.
 Below are a few possible options.

-Assess the final product, inspect their work once complete.
-Be clear with your new employee at the start and let them know you will be inspecting their work and if you intend to do un announced checks that this will be the case.
+- Assess the final product, inspect their work once complete.
+Be clear with your new employee at the start.
+And let them know you will be inspecting their work.

-Written testing, as part of your training you may choose to carry out written tests on the material they are expected to have studied as part of the training.
-Remember the language you are working in may not be your employees first language so offering the option of an oral exam may be a useful way to ensure they have understood as you need them too.
+- As part of your training, you may choose to carry out written tests on the training material.
+Remember the language you are working in may not be your employee’s first language.
+Also offering the option of an oral exam may be a useful way to ensure they have understood as you need them too.

-Observation, this can feel a little awkward for the new employee if they do not know this is how you plan to assess them, let them know and try to make them feel at easy as much as possible.
+- Observation.
+This can feel a little awkward for the new employee if they do not know this is how you plan to assess them.
+So make sure to let them know.
+And try to make them feel at ease as much as possible.

 How can we help?

 Polo & Tweed offer a range of training solutions and will work with you to create the best solution to meet your training needs.
-We can offer our expertise to help provide the right training programme for your staff, all the training materials and our highly qualified trainers to implement solid practical training for your staff.
-Polo & Tweed are highly experienced in this area and by employing an external provider you are buying in specialist knowledge and skill to quickly bring your employees up to a high standard.
+We can offer our expertise to help provide the right training programme for your staff.
+And our highly qualified trainers implement solid practical training for your staff.
+Polo & Tweed are highly experienced in this area.
+And by employing an external provider you are buying in specialist knowledge and skills.
+To quickly bring your employees up to a high standard.